Anas-github-acc/shady-cph/README.md

 [![Go](https://img.shields.io/badge/Go-Supported-success.svg?logo=go&logoColor=white)](#)
 [![Rust](https://img.shields.io/badge/Rust-Supported-success.svg?logo=rust&logoColor=white)](#)

----

-## About
+## Must Read

-**Shady CPH** is a command-line tool built for competitive programmers who prefer fast performance via our **shady-cli** and automatic testcase fetching via our **browser extension**.
+**Shady CPH** is a command-line tool built for competitive programmers who prefer fast performance and automat majority of the coding processes like fetching testcase, running test and submitting code.

-**Shady CP Parser** browser extension parses sample testcases directly from competitive programming platforms (like Codeforces) and sends them to your local CLI server.
+We uses **Browser Extension** to parses Sample Testcases directly from competitive programming platforms (like Codeforces) and sends them to your workspace.

-The CLI starts a small local background daemon/server that listens for incoming testcase, stores them in your project, and lets you test solutions with a single command.
+The CLI starts a small local background daemon server that listens for incoming testcase and lets you **Submit** solutions back to **Coding Platform**.

----
+Uses your system coding environment to run Test across the Testcases.
+If you want to edit testcase you can do inside .testcase/* and to change the config edit **shady.json**

 ## Quick Start